 Pinkerton Academy, located in south central New Hampshire, is the largest independent high school in the United States.
 The primary source of funding for the Academy is public tuition.
 Via contracts with area school districts, Pinkerton serves as the high school of record for the neighboring towns of Auburn, Candia (beginning in 2018), Chester, Derry, Hampstead and Hooksett, NH.
-The Academy also accepts a limited number of students from other local communities on an application-based, privately-tuitioned basis, bringing the total of New Hampshire towns represented to 21.
-Approximately 3,100 students attend the Academy.
-The school's staff is comprised of more than 280 teachers and administrators, and 90 support personnel.
+The Academy also accepts a limited number of students from other local communities on an application-based, privately-tuitioned basis, bringing the total number of towns represented (NH and MA) over 20.
+Approximately 3,200 students attend the Academy.
+The school's staff includes 580 employees.

 Pinkerton is a private, non-profit corporation.
 A Headmaster governs the school under the direction of a fourteen-member Board of Trustees.
 Board members are elected for life and serve without pay.
 By contract, each sending town is represented by a member or two on the Board.